Lipschitz stability and reconstruction in inverse problems for semi-discrete parabolic operators: A new Carleman estimate for a semi-discrete parabolic operator

-\begin{remark} The methodology to establish the stability in our inverse problem requires only the case $p=0$ in the Carleman estimate when the diffusive coefficient in the operator $\mathcal{A}_h$ is time independent.
-For this reason, a higher power of the parameter $s$ is needed (see \eqref{ine:carleman:semi-discrete}). \end{remark}
+\begin{remark} When the coefficients of the operator $\mathcal{A}_h$ are independent of time, the methodology used to establish the stability of the inverse problem requires only the case $q=0$ in Carleman's inequality.
+However, in the time-dependent case, $2q=1$ is also necessary; therefore we present \eqref{ine:carleman:semi-discrete} in that general form. \end{remark}

 We end this section with three technical lemmas.
-The first result, Lemma \ref{lem:T/2}, compares the value of $y$ in $t=T/2$ with respect to the left-hand side of the Carleman estimate \eqref{ine:carleman:semi-discreteNew}.
-The main difference from the continuous setting is that in this case there is an additional term in $t=0$ due to the Carleman weight function used in the semi-discrete parabolic operator.
+The first result, Lemma \ref{lem:T/2}, compares the value of $y$ at $t=T/2$ with the left-hand side of the Carleman estimate \eqref{ine:carleman:semi-discreteNew}.
+The main difference from the continuous setting is that in this case, there is an additional term at $t=0$ due to the Carleman weight function used in the semi-discrete parabolic operator.
 The second result, given by Lemma \ref{Appendix-Lema1}, will allow us to absorb the remaining terms in the proof of the stability Theorem \ref{theo:stability}.
-Finally, Lemma \ref{lem:energy:estimate} provides an energy estimate for the system solution \eqref{system:discrete}.
+Finally, Lemma \ref{lem:energy:estimate} provides an energy estimate for the solution of \eqref{system:discrete}.